Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Experimental setup

-where the vector atom-light coupling factor $G_1^{(f)}$ depends on the detuning $\delta^{(f)}$ to the above mentioned transitions and will be specified for the different experimental sequencs of this work.
-The polarization rotation is continuosly monitored for several Larmor periods and recorded on a balanced differential photodetector \cite{16Mitchell}.
+where time $t$ is referenced to the start of the Faraday probing pulse.
+The vector atom-light coupling factor $G_1^{(f)}$ depends on the detuning $\delta^{(f)}$ to the above mentioned transitions and will be specified for the different experimental sequencs of this work.
+The polarization rotation is continuously monitored for several Larmor periods and recorded on a balanced differential photodetector \cite{16Mitchell}.
 The amplitude and initial phase of the obtained oscillatory traces reveal the amplitude $F_\perp^{(f)}$ and precession angle $\theta^{(f)}$ of the transverse magnetization in $f=1$ and $f=2$.
-The damage to the atomic state caused by off-resonant photon absorption events is modeled via the exponential decay term, which depends on the number of photons sent $N_L^{(f)}(t)$ and the characteristic damage factor $N_{L,0}^{(f)}$.
-The power of the Faraday probe beam $P^{(f)}$ is monitored on a separate photodetector, from which the photon number is obtained:

-where $\epsilon_\nu$ is the energy of a probe photon.
-In \cref{eq:faradaySignal} and \cref{eq:NL}, $t$ is the elapsed time since the start of the corresponding Faraday probe. \\ The above described Faraday probing setup is operated in the photon shot-noise limited regime \cite{16Mitchell}.
-In this regime, the readout noise of the transverse spin components, $\delta F_x^{(f)}$ and $\delta F_y^{(f)}$ is
+Depolarization caused by off-resonant photon absorption events results in a characteristic depolarization time $t_{\rm{dep}}^{(f)}$ \cite{EchanizJO2005, KubasikPRA2009}. \\ The above-described Faraday probing setup is operated in the photon shot-noise limited regime \cite{16Mitchell}.
+In this regime, the readout noise of the transverse spin components, $\Delta F_x^{(f)}$ and $\Delta F_y^{(f)}$ is

-For the different experimental sequences of this work, the readout noise ranges from $800$ to $1050$ spins.
+where $N_L^{(f)}$ is total number of photons for Faraday probing the hyperfine manifold $f$.
+For the photon numbers and atom-light coupling factors of this work, the readout noise is estimated to $\SI{\approx 1000}{}$ spins.